🏡 City: Long Island, NY ➡️ Williamsburg, VA ➡️ Washington, DC ➡️ London ➡️ NYC ➡️ London

 👣 How do you commute to work?
 I like to mix it up—cycle, bus, train or run

 🎬 Favorite film: The Parent Trap

-📌 What do you like most about your role as a Courier Operations Manager?
+📌 What do you like most about your role as a Head of Courier Experience?

 The people and purpose.

 I get to work with so many different teams at Stuart.
 In my team, Courier Experience, we define really integral processes that interplay or support many other teams—from Account Management to Finance, and almost every Ops team in between.
 I love the breadth of people I get to speak with on a weekly basis: you learn a lot, and get a lot done together.